Scholarships terms and conditions for 2021

 Your scholarship offer will outline if your scholarship can be deferred.
 If you are able to defer your scholarship you must also defer an approved course at Monash.
 For more information on deferring your course offer, refer to the enrolments website.

-If you have received approval from your faculty to extend the length of your course deferral, your scholarship deferral will also be extended, up to a maximum of 1.5 years.
+If you have received approval from your faculty to extend the length of your course deferral, your scholarship deferral will also be extended, up to a maximum of 1.5 years from the original awarded year.
 If you defer a scholarship offer and do not defer a course offer, your scholarship offer will be withdrawn.

 5.4 Deferring and intermission